Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-The user interface of our prototype resembles the one proposed for the concept evaluation (see \Cref{sec:concept}). \Cref{fig:alpha_prototype} depicts an interface of the prototype that contains the text of the record, enables sorting by relevance and timestamp, and contains functionality to collect user feedback for the prototype evaluation.
+\paragraph{User interface} The user interface of our prototype resembles a click-dummy prototype proposed for the concept evaluation. \Cref{fig:alpha_prototype} depicts an interface of the prototype that contains the text of the record, enables sorting by relevance and timestamp, and contains functionality to collect user feedback for the prototype evaluation.
 Additionally, the prototype provides a detailed view by clicking on a record of interest.
 For the first version of the prototype, we excluded the functionality of highlighting and visualization of the relevance score to prevent judgment bias during the user-based evaluation of the prototype accuracy (see \Cref{sec:acc}).